History of Bates College: American Civil War

 During the American Civil War, Bates played an important role in advocating for the rights of African Americans.
-Many alumni fought or otherwise served in the Civil War.
-During this time, the Bates Board of Fellows was established.
-Notable members included U.S. Secretary of State, James Blaine and Governor of Maine, Nelson Dingley.
-With the commencement of the Civil War, Cheney was stirred and encouraged students to fight in the war as a test of their convictions.
-His bold and untraditional assertions caused students to question the dynamic involved at the school as this was not a student but the President asserting such unheard of propositions.
-Many students at the college showed support for the Emancipation Proclamation, and were very vocal members in their respective communities regarding the freedom of African Americans, and general civil rights.
 The college went on to send one hundred and seventy-five students to the war.
 One such student was Major Holman Melcher, who enlisted in the 20th Regiment of Maine.
-His motivations were parallel with that of the typical Bates student and administration.
-Melcher went on to become a Civil War hero and postbellum mayor of Portland, Maine.
-He served as a Brevet Major and was a part of the team that charged down Little Round Top at the Battle of Gettysburg.

 He was the first person to charge down Little Round Top.
 The college would also go onto graduate the last surviving Union general of the American Civil War, Aaron Daggett, and James Porter, one of General Custer's eleven officers killed at the Battle of Little Bighorn.
-Porter has been hailed by numerous historians as a leader that made decisive actions in unclear times.
 A total of three Bates alumni received the nation's highest military medal, the Medal of Honor.
 The college's first African American student, Henry Chandler, graduated in 1874.
 In 1884, the college graduated the first woman to argue in front of the U.S. Supreme Court, Ella Haskell.
 In 1894, George Colby Chase led Bates to increased national recognition, and the college graduated one of the founding members of the Boston Red Sox, Harry Lord.